redwoodjs/redwood/docs/docs/background-jobs.md

 ### Overview

-There are three components to the background job system in Redwood:
+There are three components to the Background Job system in Redwood:

 1. Scheduling
 2. Storage